Automattic/wp-calypso/client/state/sharing/services/README.md

 Keyring Services
 ================

-A module for managing srevices that offer keyring connections.
+A module for managing services that offer keyring connections.

 ## Actions